 - develop manpower and succession plans;

-- maintain sickness records and occupational health programmes;
+- maintain sickness records and occupational health programs;

 - protect the safety and security of Hyatt guests, staff and property (including controlling and facilitating access to and monitoring activity in secured premises and activity using Hyatt computers, communications and other resources);

-- investigate and respond to claims against Hyatt and its guests;
+- investigate and respond to claims against Hyatt, its staff and its guests;

 - conduct employee opinion surveys and administer employee recognition programs;

 - administer termination of employment and provide and maintain references;

 - maintain emergency contact and beneficiary details (which involves Hyatt holding information on those you nominate in this respect); and

 - comply with applicable laws (e.g., health and safety), including judicial or administrative orders regarding individual employees (e.g., garnishments or child support payments).

 There are Closed Circuit Television (CCTV) cameras in operation within and around our hotels and other premises, which, depending on the respective country and applicable laws, may be used for the following purposes: